itsluizamorim/garden/_notes/Q2 Media Earnings Updates.md

 **Verizon Media → Yahoo! (again!)**
 -   Announced Catalina data partnership that enables advertisers to use shopping insights to optimize their campaigns as they run.
 Both companies are making their identity graphs interoperable, meaning the identities Verizon Media tracks using its post-cookie solution, ConnectID, and the IDs that Catalina has of shoppers can now be combined into a single, anonymized picture.
 This solution gives advertisers a stronger foundation for targeting and insights.
 ConnectID today reaches 148 million logged-in users spread across 400 million devices.
--   Q2 revenues were $2.1 billion, up 50% YoY and an increase of 13% from Q2 2019.
+-   Q2 revenues were $2.1 billion, up +50% YoY and an increase of +13% from Q2 2019.
 Q2 results marked the third consecutive quarter of double-digit growth.
--   Demand Side Platform (DSP) for advertising delivered 152% YoY growth and was up 138% over Q2 2019.
+-   Demand Side Platform (DSP) for advertising delivered +152% YoY growth.
--   Connected TV (CTV) ads business grew 145% YoY, helped by its strategic partnership with Vizio, under which Verizon Media gains DSP access to Vizio’s Inscape viewership data from 18 million smart TVs.
+-   Connected TV (CTV) ads business grew +145% YoY, helped by its strategic partnership with Vizio, under which Verizon Media gains DSP access to Vizio’s Inscape viewership data from 18 million smart TVs.
 -   Launching a Unified TV Report that uses Nielsen and Vizio data to give advertisers a view of how their linear TV and digital campaigns perform across Verizon Media’s DSP.
--   Claims it reaches 148 million deterministic logged in users across more than 240 million unique profiles and more than 400 million unique devices
+-   Claims it reaches 148 million deterministic logged in users across more than 240 million unique profiles and more than 400 million unique devices.

 **The Trade Desk**
 -   Q2 revenue was $280 million (up +100% YoY).